ashrafrauf/arrhythmia-vision-classifier/README.md

 <br><br/>

 ## Requirements
 Packages required for this study is listed in the `environment.yml` file.
-Note that pytorch and torchvision packages are intentionally excluded - these depend on the specifics of the operating system and GPU used.
+Note that PyTorch and TorchVision packages are intentionally excluded - these depend on the specifics of the operating system and GPU used.
 See the yaml file for further information.

 <br>